jmchilton/vm-launcher/config.md

 # Configuring Cloud Parameters

-Currently four different virtual machine provides are implemented: `aws`, `openstack`, `eucalyptus` (partial support), and `vagrant`.
+Currently four different virtual machine providers are implemented: `aws` (default), `openstack`, `eucalyptus` (partial support), and `vagrant`.
 Request for supporting additional cloud infrastructures can be created here https://github.com/jmchilton/vm-launcher/issues/new or pull requests are always welcome.
 The `vm-launcher` project is built heavily on Apache [libcloud], so support should be implemented at that level first, though